grimmer0125/appleCrawler-node/README.md

 ## License

 appleCrawler-node is released under the Apache 2.0 license.
-It may be changed to MIT once the package "request" is replaced by other packages (e.g. fetch).